best privacy and security apps (1)

 Mcafee

-Mcafee offers multiple levels of protection, such as antivirus, secure VPN and identity monitoring.
+McAfee offers multiple levels of protection, such as antivirus protection, secure VPNs, and identity monitoring.
 You can browse the web knowing that your identity, location and device are safe from malicious software and cybercriminals.

 Available on: iOS & Android